Jesus (1979 film): Lawsuit

 Warner Bros. received backlash for distributing simultaneously with Monty Python's Life of Brian (1979), another studio release stigmatised by some religious leaders for its satirical characterisation of events surrounding Jesus Christ, although the studio considered the coinciding releases as "something for everybody".
 The Jesus producers evaluated whether to take legal action against the studio for a conflict of interest.

 Ratings and classifications

 Despite scenes involving crucifixion and flagellation, Jesus received a G rating by the Motion Picture Association of America and, likewise in Australia, received the same classification from the Australian Classification Board.
-In the United Kingdom, however, it was granted a PG by the British Board of Film Classification for "mild violence and horror".
+In the United Kingdom, it was granted a A rating by the British Board of Film Classification.